VoronDesign/VoronUsers/printer_mods/BlueBear/Wago_221_mount/README.md

 ![Print Orientation](./images/PrintOrientation.jpg "Print Orientation")

-Use m2 screws to attach the clips into the appropriate places of the mount.
+Use M2 self-tapping screws to attach the clips into the appropriate places of the mount.
 Screw heads must be flush otherwise the WAGOs won't fit.

 ![Assembly](./images/Mounting.jpg "Assembly")